ministryofjustice/security-guidance/docs/secure-disposal-of-it-physical-and-on-premise.md

 ## Approved organisations

-The following organisations are approved to help you with secure disposal of equipment:

--   Euro-Recycling - contact via IT Service Desk \(0800 917 5148\).
--   Data Eliminate - contact via IT Service Desk \(0800 917 5148\).
+For help to arrange secure disposal by an approved organisation, contact IT Service Desk \(0800 917 5148\).

 ## NCSC and CPNI on Secure Disposal